hessu/aprsc/doc/INSTALLING.md

 automatically start up when the system boots.
 You'll find it's log file in /opt/aprsc/logs/aprsc.log.
 Log rotation is already configured in aprsc.conf.

+After startup, look at the log file for startup messages, watch out for any warnings or errors.